 Family Tree Details

-Charles (IV, the Fair, King of France 1322-1328) ( - d.1328)
+Charles (IV, the Fair, King of France 1322-1328) (b.1294? - d.1328)

 Prince Edward met Charles IV and paid him homage.
 The French king gave the Prince the title of Duke of Aquitaine and informed the English King that the French were going to retain the Agenais, an area of southwest France.
 Prince Edward had effectively been captured and his mother, Isabella the English Queen, had begun the plans of removing her husband from the throne of England. ¹

 At a Parliament called to discuss the situation in France, it was decided to send a petition to Isabella for her return to England.
 She refused.
 In France, her brother the King had become annoyed with Isabella's conduct.
 Isabella left France and went to the court of William II, Count of Hainault who assisted her with preparations to invade England.
-A promise was made to marry Prince Edward, now Duke of Aquitaine to William's daughter Philippa.
+A promise was made to marry Prince Edward, now Duke of Aquitaine to William's daughter Philippa. ¹

 After the death of Charles IV the next rightful claimant to the French throne was not clear-cut as there was no male heir.
 Isabella, the sister of Charles, had married Edward II and their son Edward III had just taken on the rule of England.
-Isabella put in a claim for her son but in France the first cousin of Charles was chosen.
-He was Philippe of Valois the grandson of Philippe III of France.
+Isabella put in a claim for her son although in French law it was not possible to inherit the throne through the female line. ¹